skrub-data/skrub/CONTRIBUTING.rst

    skrub/_dataframe/tests/test_common.py \
    skrub/_dataframe/tests/test_table_vectorizer.py

-The ``--vsl`` flag provides more information when running the tests.
+The ``-vsl`` flag provides more information when running the tests.

 Once you are satisfied with your changes, you can run all the tests to make sure that your change did not break code elsewhere: